 The Macro Finance Research Program (MFR), under the auspices of the Becker Friedman Institute (BFI), is hosting an MFR Summer Session for PhD students looking to write a dissertation at the interplay of macroeconomics and finance.
-The MFR Summer Session is a 4-day program held on July 28-31, 2020 at the University of Chicago.
-Local housing accommodations and travel funding will be covered by the MFR Program for selected participants.
+The MFR Summer Session is a 4-day virtual program to be held on July 28-31, 2020.

 - Cryptocurrencies and Blockchains